Mother 3: Fan translation

 Mother 3 did not receive an official release outside Japan.
 On October 17, 2008, Starmen.net released a fan translation patch that, when applied on a copy of the Mother 3 ROM image, converts all the game's text into English.
 Reid Young, co-founder of Starmen.net, said that when they realized Nintendo was not going to localize Mother 3, they decided to undertake the task, for themselves and for fans of the game.
 The translation team consisted of around a dozen individuals, including project lead Clyde "Tomato" Mandelin, a professional Japanese-to-English translator.
 The project took two years and thousands of work-hours to complete; it was estimated that the theoretical freelance cost of the translation was $30,000.

 The project included translating, writing, and revising about 1,000 pages of the game script in addition to extensive ROM hacking and testing to ensure that the game properly displays the translated text.
 The translation included minor deviations from the original, such as localization of place names and puns.
 The few dramatic changes included renaming some characters and locations.
-For example, the character "Yokuba", loosely derived from (欲望, yokubō), was renamed "Fassad", loosely derived from the French word façade and, incidentally, the Arabic word fasād (فساد, "corruption").
+For example, the character "Yokuba", loosely derived from (欲望, yokubō), was renamed "Fassad", derived from the Arabic word fasād (فساد, "corruption"), and incidentally, the French word façade.
 The ROM hacking entailed assembly-level changes to the game code to support features such as variable width fonts.

 The team reported that "the highest levels" of Nintendo of America knew about their project, though they did not intervene.
 The localization team planned to end the project if Nintendo were to make an announcement about the future of the game, or if they were asked to cease development of the translation.
 They acknowledged that the legality of the localization was unclear since the final translation required use of an emulator or a flash cartridge.
 The localization patch was downloaded over 100,000 times in the first week following its release.
 Along with the translation, the team announced the Mother 3 Handbook, an English player's guide for the game that had been in development since June 2008.
 Wired reported the full-color, 200-page player's guide to be akin to a professional strategy guide, with quality "on par with ...
 Prima Games and BradyGames".
-The Verge cited the two-year fan translation of Mother 3 as proof of the fan base's dedication, and Jenni Lada of TechnologyTell called it "undoubtedly one of the best known fan translations in existence", with active retranslations into other languages.
+The Verge cited the two-year fan translation of Mother 3 as proof of the fan base's dedication, and Jenni Lada of TechnologyTell called it "undoubtedly one of the best known fan translations in existence", with active retranslations into other languages, such as Catalan, Chinese, Dutch, French, German, Italian, Korean, Polish, Brazilian Portuguese, Russian, and European Spanish.